Last Updated on July 2, 2026 by Emma Fajcz | Published: June 16, 2022

 If you come to Florence in winter, you may find one of the best traditional pastries in Florence: frittella di riso.
 It’s basically rice boiled in sweet milk, then fried and watered with rum.

 Where can you find the best ones?
-At Robiglio: another historical place in Florence.
+At Robiglio, another historical place in Florence.
 But let’s face it, at Robiglio, all the pastries are the best pastries in Florence.

 Pasticceria Nencioni

-• If you’re Team Savory, you really need to savor their assorted puff pastries.
+If you’re Team Sweet, you have to try their sacher torte.
+If you’re Team Savory, you really need to savor their assorted puff pastries.

 Galleria Iginio Massari

-But you should definitely try maritozzo: brioche filled with custard and whipped cream.
+Needless to say that everything here comes straight from heaven’s kitchen–they must have kitchens in heaven, right Make sure to try maritozzo: brioche filled with custard and whipped cream.
 Maritozzo comes from Rome, but the Florentines have made it even better.

-You’re now ready to explore the best pastries in Florence… and to choose which one are your favorites.
+You’re now ready to explore the best pastries in Florence…and to choose which one are your favorites.

 Looking for even more sweets?
 Make sure to check out our post on the best desserts in Florence!